 UC San Diego's Financial Aid Office provides step-by-step application directions, downloadable forms, answers to frequently asked questions and more.

-Rady provides limited merit-based fellowship support to exceptional individuals.
-All domestic and international admitted students are invited to apply for a Rady fellowship by requesting the Fellowship Application from the Graduate Admissions office after they receive their official offer of admission.
+Rady provides limited fellowship support to exceptional individuals.
+All domestic and international admitted students are considered for merit-based fellowships upon admission.
+No additional application is required.

 All graduates of any University of California campus are eligible for the UC Fellowship in the amount of $10,000.